andmos/Coffee/CoffeeOrigins.md

 * Bergamot
 * Floral tones

 Ethiopia is said to be the origin of coffee.
 Coffee and accompanying coffee ceremonies are an important part of the country's culture.
 Here the descendants of the first arabica plants grow with traces back to the 17th century and the diversity of species is enormous.
 The Rift Valley provides fruitful mountain landscapes with mineral soils, cool temperatures and plenty of rain.
-Most of Ethiopian coffee is grown by small farmers in smaller pieces of land.
+Most of the Ethiopian coffee is grown by small farmers in smaller pieces of land.
 Different species of the coffee plant grow wild, side by side, with varieties of heirloom as dominant bean types.
 The coffee farmers are faithful to their ancient farming traditions and cultivate natural principles.
 It processes both processed and dry-dried coffee.

 ### Burundi